Skip to content

 Meanwhile, brands are queuing up to work with Georgia-based biopolymer manufacturer Danimer Scientific.

 One such partnership, a deal with Mars Wrigley—maker of Skittles and other candies—has enabled a product strategy that assumes you'll litter a wrapper before recycling it.
 The duo is developing a fully biodegradable wrapper for Mars Wrigley’s Skittles candies.
 Sourced from canola and soy seeds, the wrapper will break down in compost, soil, and even the ocean without leaving a footprint.
-It's the latest in the snack brand's effort to have all packaging be reusable, recyclable, or compostable by 2025.
+It's the latest in the snack brand's effort to have all packaging be reusable, recyclable, or compostable.

 American spirits company Bacardi, for its part, has taken a pledge to become completely plastic-free by 2030.
 In partnership with Danimer, the distiller unveiled a 100% biodegradable plastic bottle made from plant-based oils.
 It'll decompose within 18 months in compost, soil, or water, and it won't leave behind any harmful microplastics.